elonlit/melchior/README.md

 ```

 > [!IMPORTANT]
-> To benchmark against ONT's proprietary basecallers, you need to download them first before proceeding:
+> To benchmark against ONT's proprietary basecallers, you need to download them first:
 >
 > For Guppy:
 > ```